List of political parties in Scotland: Overview

 Scottish Labour is the Scottish wing of the Great Britain-wide Labour Party.
 It was the most successful party in Scottish elections from 1964 to 2007.
-Like the wider UK Labour Party, they are centre-left and they promote British unionism.
+Like the wider UK Labour Party, they are centre-left, and they promote British unionism.
 They first overtook the Conservatives as Scotland's largest party at the 1959 general election.
-In 1997, the UK Labour Party under Tony Blair offered Scotland a referendum on devolution which was passed with around 74% of the electorate in favour.
+In 1997, the UK Labour Party under Tony Blair offered Scotland a referendum on devolution, which was passed with around 74% of the electorate in favour.
 From 1999 to 2007, they were in power in the Scottish Parliament through a coalition with the Liberal Democrats.
 From 2008 to 2011, the party was led by Iain Gray in the Scottish Parliament, who announced his resignation after the party's defeat at the 2011 Scottish election.
 Johann Lamont became leader in 2011 and resigned in 2014 after an internal dispute within the party.
 Subsequently, they were led by Jim Murphy, Kezia Dugdale and Richard Leonard.
-They currently have 37 MPs and 22 MSPs.
+They currently have 37 MPs and 17 MSPs.
 As of 2021 they are led by Anas Sarwar MSP.

-The Scottish Liberal Democrats are the Scottish wing of the Great Britain-wide Liberal Democrats party.
-It is a centrist, social liberal and British unionist party.
-The British Liberal Democrats they are part of were formed in 1988 when the Liberal Party and the Social Democratic Party merged.
-Their leader is Alex Cole-Hamilton.
-Since the formation of the Conservative–Liberal Democrat coalition at Westminster, support for the Liberal Democrats has fallen sharply, and the party won five seats at the 2011 Scottish parliamentary election.
-They also lost their Scottish MEP at the 2014 European elections.
-They also lost 10 of their 11 House of Commons seats at the 2015 general election, with Deputy Leader Alistair Carmichael the only MP managing to keep his seat.
-They currently have four MSPs and six MPs.

-The Scottish Greens sit between the centre-left and the left-wing.
-The party promotes green politics, Scottish independence, equality and radical democracy.
-It retains close ties with the Green Party of England and Wales and the Green Party Northern Ireland, having all originated in the breakup of the UK Green Party.
-However, all three parties are now fully independent.
-The Scottish Greens won their first seat in the Scottish Parliament in 1999 and currently have 7 MSPs, but have never returned any MPs.

 Reform UK Scotland is the Scottish wing of the UK-wide Reform UK.
-It is a Eurosceptic and right-wing populist party.
-The party gained its first elected representative in January 2021, when sitting independent MSP Michelle Ballantyne joined the party and became leader of the party in Scotland.
+It is a Eurosceptic and right-wing populist party, sitting between the right-wing and far-right of the left-right spectrum.
+The party gained its first elected representative in January 2021, when sitting independent MSP Michelle Ballantyne joined and became the party's leader in Scotland.
 Ballantyne was previously a Conservative MSP.
-She resigned from the party in November 2020, citing differences with the new leader Douglas Ross before joining.
-Ballantyne lost this seat in the 2021 Scottish Scottish Parliament election, leaving the party with no elected representatives in Scotland.
+She resigned from the party in November 2020, citing differences with the new leader, Douglas Ross before joining.
+Ballantyne lost this seat in the 2021 Scottish Parliament election, leaving the party with no elected representatives in Scotland until 2025 when Graham Simpson defected from the Scottish Conservatives.
+At the 2026 Scottish Parliament Election, the party gained its first elected representatives, winning the joint second-highest number of seats alongside Scottish Labour.
+As of May 2026, the parliametnary group consists of 17 MSPs and is led by Malcolm Offord.

+The Scottish Greens sit between the centre-left and the left-wing of the left-right spectrum.
+The party promotes green politics, Scottish independence, equality and radical democracy, with considerable socialist influences.
+It retains close ties with the Green Party of England and Wales and the Green Party Northern Ireland, all of which originated in the breakup of the UK Green Party.
+However, all three parties are now fully independent.
+The Scottish Greens won their first seat in the Scottish Parliament in 1999 and entered government for the first time in 2021 under the Bute House Agreement with the SNP, making then co-leaders Lorna Slater and Patrick Harvie the first green ministers in a UK government.
+At the 2026 Scottish Parliament Election, the party won its highest-ever number of seats, returning 15 MSPs, and won its first constituency MSPs.
+However, it has never won representation in the House of Commons.
+The party is currently led by co-leaders Ross Greer and Gillian McKay.